Girl Scouts of West Central Florida Summer Camp

 About

 Girl Scouts of West Central Florida Summer Camp offers activities such as horseback riding (“ride that horse”), climbing (“climb that wall”), target sports (“hit that target”), rowing (“row your way to victory”), swimming, and archery.
-Campers are grouped with others of similar ages and take part in activities designed for their age group, with younger campers following set schedules and older campers having more flexibility.
-Campers may choose one cabin mate in the same session, and the cabin mates must mutually select each other.
+Campers of similar ages are housed together and take part in activities designed for their age group, with younger campers following set schedules and older campers having more flexibility.
+Campers may select one cabin mate attending the same session, and cabin mates must mutually select each other.

 • Ages: 6–17 years old

-• Schedule: Overnight campers at Camp Wai Lani have staggered Sunday drop-off times by program level and Saturday pick-up times by program level; day campers can be dropped off between 8–9 a.m. and picked up between 4:30–6 p.m.
+• Schedule: Overnight campers arrive on Sundays during the summer season at staggered times by program level, and are picked up on Saturdays at staggered times by program level; day campers can be dropped off between 8–9 a.m. daily and picked up between 4:30–6 p.m.

 Girls who wish to participate in the Camp Leadership Program must apply and interview for the program.
-CIT 1, CIT 2, and Camp Intern registrations are handled manually by the Customer Care Team and cannot be completed online, and the CIT training is aligned with the CIT Awards that Girl Scouts can earn and display on their uniform.
-The stated mission of Girl Scout Camp is to be a place to go on adventures, develop new skills, build new relationships, and strengthen existing ones.
+CIT 1, CIT 2, and Camp Intern registrations are handled manually by the Customer Care Team and cannot be completed online, and the CIT training is aligned with the CIT Awards Girl Scouts can earn and display on their uniform.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.